Appearance

 Release | Stable or Preview |

 Stable is the recommended default.
-Preview may include newer runtime or UI changes before they are promoted to the stable channel.
+Use Preview to try runtime or UI changes before they are promoted to the stable channel.

 You choose the release channel during creation.
 Release channel changes are not available after creation.

 You can also create a workspace by copying from an existing workspace.
-That copy starts the new workspace with the selected source contents, so the new workspace storage size should be large enough to hold the copied data.
+That copy starts the new workspace with the selected source contents, so the new workspace storage must be large enough to hold the copied data.

 Operate a workspace